TelevisionNinja/mvc-mario/README.md

 # mvc-mario
 This was a school project where I had to make a mario like game with a model view controller architecture.

 The java version has the full functionality of the game.
-The javascript and python versions do not have the saving functionality, and the loading functionality is not fully implemented.
+The javascript and python versions do not have the saving functionality, and the loading functionality only reloads the map.

 Python Dependencies:
 - pygame